maangulo12/starter-kit/README.md

 #### 1. How do I run the application again after turning off my computer?
 Follow steps 3 through 8 from above.

-#### 2. I have made changes to a page but browser is not displaying the changes.
+#### 2. I have made changes to a page, but browser is not displaying the changes.

 Close the browser.
 Restart the application.
 Cancel the gulp command (press CTRL-C) and run the gulp command once again.
 Open the browser again